 - Does your dog seem to be panting heavily when you return?

 If you answered yes to any of the above questions, your dog may be experiencing some form of home alone issues, often referred to as Separation Anxiety.

 Separation anxiety is a panic disorder that occurs when the dog is left home alone (or at its extreme, separated from his most coveted human).
 Separation anxiety can be triggered by a wide range of things including moving to a new home, loss of a family member, traumatizing experience, sudden change in the families schedule, loss or arrival of a new pet, being re-homed, etc. Unfortunately, it does not get better with time, it usually gets worse.

 Can Separation Anxiety be resolved?

 YES!
-Separation anxiety is treatable.
+Separation anxiety can be helped.
 Myself and a handful of other trainers have earned their Certified Separation Anxiety Trainer (CSAT) credentials.
 This is the highest qualification given to trainers who want to work with dogs that have issues being left home alone.
-We treat each dog as an individual and can work with you and your dog no matter where you are located.
+We work with each dog as an individual and can work with you and your dog no matter where you are located.